snowyu/amforth/doc/source/TG/recipes/LM4F120XL.rst

 LM4F120XL
 =========

-An older (2013) TI Launchpad board.
+It is an older (2013) TI Launchpad board.

 The CPU is a LM4F120H5QR 32-bit ARM Cortex M4F running at 80MHz.
 It has 256 kB flash memory and 32 kB SRAM.